Rome

 What is the cost?

-The cost of room, board, and tuition are the same as our Bismarck campus.
-All scholarships and financial aid apply to the cost of the program.
+Fall and Spring Semesters - The cost of room, board, and tuition is the same as our Bismarck campus.
+All scholarships and financial aid apply to the cost of these programs.
 Students are responsible for round-trip airfare, a program fee for academic excursions, and spending money for personal travel and meals on the weekends.

 What happens when I'm there?